Module System

 // module-a.prism

-secret = "module A secret"
+let secret = "module A secret"

-export public = "module A public"
+export const public = "module A public"

 // module-b.prism